23 Lazy evaluation

 library(dplyr)

-filter(penguins, species == "Adelie")the column species is looked up first in penguins, then in your calling environment.
-The data masks the environment.
-If the data frame has a column called species, that column wins over any variable named species in your workspace.
+R looks for species first in penguins, then in your calling environment.
+The data masks the environment: if the data frame has a column called species, that column wins over any variable named species in your workspace.
+Same principle applies to aes(x = bill_length_mm) in ggplot2, which captures the expression and evaluates it against the data at plot time, treating columns as if they were ordinary variables.

 col <- "species"

-filter(penguins, col == "Adelie")This doesn’t work. filter looks for a column named col in penguins, doesn’t find one, then finds col in your environment (the string "species"), and compares the string "species" to "Adelie".
-That’s not what you wanted.
+This doesn’t do what you want. filter looks for a column named col in penguins, doesn’t find one, then finds col in your environment (the string "species"), and compares that string to "Adelie".
+No error, just wrong results, the most dangerous kind of failure.

-To see the mechanism concretely, here is a simplified filter() that you could write yourself in about ten lines:
+To see the mechanism concretely, here is a simplified filter() you could write yourself in about ten lines:

 my_filter <- function(.data, expr) {